What to consider before agreeing to give early inheritance

-As well as everyone’s annual gift allowance, there are also some other exceptions which allow you to give gifts later in life without incurring an inheritance tax liability.
+As well as everyone’s Annual Gift Allowance, there are also some other exceptions which allow you to give gifts and early inheritance before death without incurring an Inheritance Tax liability.

 Birthday and Christmas presents

-You can give normal gifts at Christmas and Birthday, which are covered by your income.
-But you must be able to maintain your standard of living after you’ve made the gift.
+You can give normal gifts at Christmas and birthdays, provided that they are covered by your income.
+You must be able to maintain your standard of living after you’ve made the gift.

 Help with living costs

-You may be able to donate to children under 18 in full time education or to an partner or dependent.
+You may be able to donate to children under 18 in full-time education or to a partner or dependent.

 Giving away a property before you die

 The seven year rule still applies if you give a property away before you die.
 However, if you live seven years after giving the property away, you can avoid paying Inheritance Tax on it.